haguiry/AWSCloudSearchBundle/README.md

 4) Search Usage
 --------------
-Searching using the CloudSearchClient services is pretty straight forward (the only required setting is setIndex):
+Searching using the CloudSearchClient service is pretty straight forward (the only required setting is setIndex):

         // Create search client
         $cloudsearcher = $this->get('cloudsearchclient');